 Many people use chewing tobacco as a way to quit smoking.
 However, these products may themselves lead to serious health issues.
 Chewing tobacco and other smokeless tobacco products may lead to tooth decay, gum disease, and other oral health problems.
 These products also contain nicotine, which is highly addictive, and people who use these products are at risk for nicotine poisoning.

-Can Chewing Tobacco Be Used As Stop Smoking Aid?
+Can Chewing Tobacco Be Used As a Stop Smoking Aid?

 Chewing tobacco has recently gained popularity as an alternative to smoking tobacco.
-It is often promoted to help people quit smoking, and some doctors are even recommending it.
+It is often promoted to help people quit smoking, and some doctors even recommend it.

 In the United States, in areas where chewing tobacco is on sale, smokers working outdoors find it helpful to use during the quitting period.

-In an emergency, some smokers, to quell intense cravings to smoke, chew unlit tobacco (pouch tobacco for hand-rolling or taken out of manufactured cigarettes) as a stop smoking aid during the quitting period.
-Swallowing the tobacco juice can cause hiccoughs.
+In an emergency, some smokers, to quell intense cravings to smoke, chew unlit tobacco (pouch tobacco for hand-rolling or taken out of manufactured cigarettes) as a stop-smoking aid during the quitting period.
+Swallowing tobacco juice can cause hiccoughs.
 Ordinarily, most would find nicotine gum, nasal snuff, or pouched oral snuff more pleasant.